For those of you interested in guest posting here on this blog this is the contact form you need to use.

 I suggest you take a glance over my content including guest posts I’ve had in the past to see what’s expected.

-Once again – I really encourage you to guest post here!
+To all passionate language learners – I really encourage you to guest post here!
 You’d be amazed at how much your own experience can motivate and encourage other learners.